 Ready to get started?
 Sign up for our email newsletter, or become a Bridgeliner member to get free and discounted admission to events, special members-only content, and access to a community of locals who love making the most of this city.

-Ben DeJarnette is our founder, co-director, and occasional sports correspondent.
+Ben DeJarnette is our founder, former co-director, and occasional sports correspondent.
 He reportedly ran track for the Ducks once upon a time.
 Now he just tries to keep up with the athletes he coaches at Madison HS.
 Ben is a dog person… who nevertheless loves his cat.

-Devin Hutchings is our co-director and resident standup comic.
+Devin Hutchings is our former co-director and resident standup comic.
 Unlike most Bridgeliner hires, she is not a Duck, but a proud Southern Oregon University alum.
 She loves both her dog (Aloo) and cat (Moose) equally, but only one of them loves her back.
 She is a dog person.